PowerShellCrack/PSInstallApplication/README.md

  - InstallSwitches: Are used for the arguments the application may need.
 Spaces are allowed
-      - If [SourcePath] is provided, it will replace it ewith the directory the install is located eg. Adobe installer requires a Transform file. the full path is required.
+      - If [SourcePath] is provided, it will replace it ewith the directory the install is located
+	<code>eg. Adobe installer requires a Transform file. the full path is required.
 Instead of hardcoding the full path, use
-	<code>TRANSFORMS=[SourcePath]\AcrobatReaderDC.mst"</code>
+	TRANSFORMS=[SourcePath]\AcrobatReaderDC.mst"</code>
  - SupportedArc: Architecture to compare software with Operating System.
 If not a match this application will not run
       - Allowed Values (case insensitive): Both, x64, x86
-	NOTE: If Both is specified, script will loop through both architictures if OS has it.
+	<code>NOTE: If Both is specified, script will loop through both architictures if OS has it.</code>

  - DetectionType: Specifies how the software will detect if application was installed already
       - Allowed Values (case insensitive): File,Reg,GUID